andreamazz/SlideOutNavigation/README.md

 * Add the ```AMSlideOut``` folder to your project
 * Link against ```QuartzCore``` framework
 * Import ```AMSlideOutNavigationController.h``` in your AppDelegate
-* Init ```AMSlideOutNavigationController```  using the following data structure.
+* Init ```AMSlideOutNavigationController```  using the data structure as follows.

 Init data
 --------------------
-The ViewControllers presented by the SlideOut navigation are arranged in sections and rows of a table.
+The ViewControllers presented by the SlideOut navigation are arranged in sections and rows of a UITableView.
 You need to init the controller passing an array of sections.
 Each section item is a dictionary, containing the section title and an array describing the ViewControllers.
-Each item of this array is a dictionary containing the title, icon (if present) and the reference to the ViewController.
+Each item of this array is a dictionary containing the title, 44x44 icon (if present) and the reference to the ViewController.
+Check out the sample code to better understand how to setup your views.

 Sample
 --------------------
 	UIViewController* controller;

-	// Section
+	// First controller
 	controller = [[UIViewController alloc] initWithNibName:@"FirstViewController" bundle:nil];

 	NSMutableDictionary* item1 = [[NSMutableDictionary alloc] init];